Dometic’s New DG3 Gyro & Comparing To Seakeeper 3

 Final Thoughts: DG3 vs. The Rest

-The DG3 is a revolution, but since it only serves boats 35-41 feet, Dometic’s impact on market share will be minimal until their gyro range expands.
+The DG3 is a revolution in spool time, but since it only serves boats 35-41 feet, Dometic’s impact on market share will be minimal until their gyro range expands.
 I assume Dometic will be extending their range to include gyros at various sizes.
 Until then, Seakeeper and Quick will own the rest of the market, but at 35-41 feet, I think the general consumer will side with a system that spools 3x faster, uses less energy, and requires less maintenance.
 Let’s not forget though, this is all hearsay until we see the DG3 in the real world.

 About the Author